Life and Accident Insurance

 Want to find out more?
 Get in touch.

-Accidental death and dismemberment insurance (AD&D) is not the same as standard life insurance.
+AD&D insurance is not the same as standard life insurance.

 An AD&D policy is generally offered in addition to life insurance.
 So, while you can buy it as a standalone product, it’s more commonly purchased as an add-on.